Cryptocoders-wtf/assetstore-contract/docs/README.md

-# On-line Asset Store and Composer
+# On-Chain Asset Store and Composer

 This is the summary document, which describes the vision & mission of this project and the various technologies and methods we are building.